nuodb/nuodb-cp-docs/content/docs/configuration/backup/database-clone.md

   noindex: false # false (default) or true
 ---

-The section describes how to restore a database from a backup by creating a new database.
+This section describes how to restore a database from a backup by creating a new database.
 This approach has an advantage over in-place restore where an existing database state is reverted back in time because the original database is not modified or deleted during the restore operation.
-To restore a database, a new database (referred to as _clone_) is created from a successful backup (referred to as restore source).
+To restore a database, a new database (referred to as _clone_) is created from a successful backup (referred to as the restore source).

 ## Restore database from backup

-The cloned database state is restored from the data in the backup and its configuration is merged with the one stored in the backup.
+The cloned database state is restored from the data in the backup and the supplied configuration is merged with the one stored in the backup.
-DBaaS automatically infers database volume sizes from the backup or validates that the supplied values satisfy the restore.
+NuoDBaaS automatically infers database volume sizes from the backup or validates that the supplied values satisfy the restore.
 The DBA password in the database archive is changed to match the desired value of the new database by using the previous password stored in the backup.
 Database restore operation fails if the supplied backup can not be restored or if the original database configuration is incompatible with the clone.

-{{< callout context="tip" title="Did you know?" icon="outline/info-circle" >}}
+{{< callout context="tip" title="Clone vs in-place restore" icon="outline/info-circle" >}}
-A cloned database lifecycle is decoupled from the original one or the backup used to create it.
+A cloned database lifecycle is decoupled from the original database or the backup used to create it.
-DBaaS does not support restore-in-place, however, the same can be achieved by deleting the existing database and creating a new one with the same name from the decired backup.
+NuoDBaaS does not support restore-in-place, however, the same result can be achieved by deleting the existing database and creating a new one with the same name from the desired backup.
 This operation requires downtime, so make sure that it is planned.
 {{< /callout >}}